2017 Pacific typhoon season: Severe Tropical Storm Mawar

 On August 30, the JMA started to track a tropical depression to the north-northeast of Luzon, Philippines.
 Given the international designation of 18W by the JTWC, the JMA upgraded the system immediately to Tropical Storm Mawar.
 Slowly organizing, convection had rapidly developed and Mawar strengthened into a severe tropical storm early on September 2.
 On September 3, Mawar had weakened to a tropical storm after environments started to become unfavorable due to high wind shear.
 Later that day, Mawar weakened to a tropical depression and the JTWC issued their final advisory while making landfall over in Southeastern China between the cities of Shanwei and Shantou.
 The JMA followed suit early on September 4 when Mawar had fully dissipated.

 The China's National Meteorological Center (NMC) issued a blue alert for the southern parts of Guangdong on September 1.
 During 2:00 a.m. local time on September 2, the Hong Kong Observatory issued a Tropical Cyclone Warning Signal No. 1 over in Hong Kong.
 Chinese authorities activated a natural disaster alert and response to help local civil affairs departments in areas such as the provinces of Fujian and Guandong to prepare for relief work.
 By September 3, the NMC had raised their warning signal to a yellow alert.
-Flooding from Mavar was a major concern with reports of rainfall of up to 80 mm in some places which were impacted by Hato and Pakhar.
+Flooding from Mawar was a major concern with reports of rainfall of up to 80 mm in some places which were impacted by Hato and Pakhar.
 Total economic losses in South China were counted to be CNY 10 million (US$1.53 million).